Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

-Our findings indicate that while DML generally outperforms Vanilla KD and DP-KD in scenarios involving weaker teachers, particularly with `Student data as a transfer set' and `Public labeled transfer set', its performance significantly diminishes in the absence of labeled data.
-In such cases, DML often results in negative knowledge transfers, as observed in columns 2 and 3 of \cref{fig:data_partitioning_strategies}.
+\begin{findingbox} \textbf{Finding (2):} The DML approach performs poorly in unsupervised transfer set settings. \end{findingbox} Our findings indicate that DML generally outperforms Vanilla KD and DP-KD in scenarios involving weaker teachers, particularly in scenarios where `Student data' and `Public labelled data' are used as transfer sets.
+On the other hand, in the absence of labeled data, its performance significantly diminishes.
+In such unsupervised settings, DML can reinforce existing biases or errors between the models, as there is no ground truth to guide the correction of predictions.
+This issue is further exacerbated by the peer-to-peer learning structure of DML, where two models continuously adjust their parameters based on potentially flawed outputs from each other, leading to compounded inaccuracies without proper error correction mechanisms.
+This often results in negative knowledge transfers, as observed in columns 2 and 3 of \cref{fig:data_partitioning_strategies}.
 This pattern cautions against employing DML when neither student data nor a labeled transfer set is accessible.